rcarver/levels/README.md

-# Config::Env
+# Levels

-Env is a tool for managing configuration.
-It allows for multiple levels of configuration to be merged in a predictable, useful way.
+Levels is a tool for reaading and writing configuration data.
+A level is a set of key/value pairs containing configuration data.
+Multiple levels may be *merged* in a predictable, useful way.

-Configuration data may be stored in a variety of formats.
-Those values are normalized and resolved by Env, then prepared for output or use by an application.
+  q.
+KRAMER: *I'm completely changing the configuration of the apartment.

-## Creating a configuration
+  You're not gonna believe it when you see it.
+A whole new lifestyle.*

-Env configurations are made up of Groups and Levels.
+  JERRY: *What are you doing?* KRAMER: *Levels.*

-### Groups
+## Creating a level

-An Env configuration is organized into Groups.
+Each level of configuration is made up of one or more groups.
 Each group is a set of key/value pairs.
 To describe a very simple web application made up of a server and a task queue, you could write this (in JSON).

 ```json
 {